Australian Council Shoots Pound Dogs to Stop Rescuers Collecting Them

 Bourke Shire Council in the state of New South Wales — currently subject to draconian lockdown measures — euthanised the dogs by shooting them dead over concerns that rescuers from the Rural Outback Respite/Rescue shelter in the neighbouring shire of Cobar might expose them to infection during the planned handover, according to the Office of Local Government (OLG).

-“OLG has been informed that the council decided to take this course of action to protect its employees and community, including vulnerable Aboriginal populations, from the risk of COVID-19 transmission,” an OLG spokesman confirmed in comments quoted by the Sydney Morning Herald.
+“OLG has been informed that the council decided to take this course of action to protect its employees and community, including vulnerable Aboriginal populations, from the risk of COVID-19 transmission,” an OLG spokesman confirmed in comments quoted by The Sydney Morning Herald.

 Lockdown: People Ordered to Stay Off Balconies, Tape Doors Shut in Australia Region https://t.co/jIV7hHEwrJ